-UPDATE– Do not go out to eat with friends the night before your last exam, even if you have been to the restaurant many times.
-I had the honor of taking a midterm with food poisoning, and I wish that experience upon no one.
+Do not go out to eat with friends the night before your last exam, even if you have been to the restaurant many times.
+This afternoon, I had the honor of taking a midterm with food poisoning, and I wish that experience upon no one.

 Exam week can be hard on anyone, but it’s especially difficult for people with chronic illness or other disabilities.
 I wish you all good health days and good grades for your exams!